zencart/documentation/content/user/admin_pages/catalog/specials.md

 ![Specials by ID](/images/specials_by_id.png)

-Read more about how [Specials](/user/products/special_products/) are handled on the storefront.
+Specials are displayed in your store in the specials sidebox, in a centerbox and on the specials page.
+To learn more, read about [how specials are handled on the storefront](/user/products/special_products/).